-Kann Nylon mit FDM bedruckt werden?, Und was Sie wissen müssen?
+Kann Nylon mit FDM bedruckt werden?, und was Sie wissen müssen?

-1.1 Außergewöhnliche mechanische Stärke & Zähigkeit
+1.1 Außergewöhnliche mechanische Festigkeit & Toughness

-1.3 Flexibilität & Ermüdungsbeständigkeit
+1.3 Flexibilität & Fatigue Resistance

 Unlike rigid materials like PLA, nylon retains flexibility even after repeated bending or stress.
 Zum Beispiel, FDM-printed nylon springs can withstand thousands of compression cycles without permanent deformation—perfect for applications like shock absorbers or clip fasteners.

-1.4 Lightweight vs. Metal Alternatives
+1.4 Leicht vs. Metal Alternatives

 2. Key Challenges of FDM Printing Nylon